 - POLYGON WINDOW - Surfing on Sine Waves (1993)

 - B12 - Electro-Soma (1993)

 - F.U.S.E. aka Ritchie Hawtin - Dimension Intrusion (1993)

 - AUTECHRE - Incunabula (1993)

 Reviewed by Mike G

 Founded in 1989 by friends Steve Beckett and the late Rob Mitchell, Warp Records started life as a small record shop in Sheffield, England and became one of the most popular and pioneering of all the experimental and ambient techno labels that flowered in the 1990's in the UK, Europe and USA.
-Warp's output over the years has been broad, from earbleeding industrial noise (Aphex Twin as his most demanding) to mutant drum 'n' bass (Squarepusher) to tuneful softcore beats and glacial ambient atmospheres (Speedy J).
+Warp's output during those years was broad, from ear-bleeding industrial noise and drillcore (Aphex Twin as his most demanding) to mutant drum 'n' bass (Squarepusher) to tuneful softcore beats and glacial ambient atmospheres (Speedy J).

-For ambient fans, however, the six artist albums and two various-artist compilations that form Warp's early Artificial Intelligence series are seminal ambient techno releases, part of the wave of post-rave creativity in the 90's that also drove New York label Instinct Ambient, Germany's Fax Records and the ambient releases of UK dance label Rising High.
+For ambient and atmospheric techno fans, the six artist albums and two various-artist compilations that form Warp's early Artificial Intelligence series are seminal ambient techno releases, part of the wave of post-rave creativity in the 90's that also drove New York label Instinct Ambient, Germany's Fax Records and the ambient releases of UK dance label Rising High.

-On the genesis of the series, Steve Beckett told The Independent in a 2007 interview:
+On the genesis of the series, Steve Beckett told The Independent in 2007:

 "The dance scene was changing and we were hearing b-sides that weren't dance but were interesting and fitted into experimental, progressive rock.
 So we decided to make the compilation Artificial Intelligence, which became a milestone...the music was aimed at home listening rather than clubs and dance floors: people coming home, off their nuts, and having the most interesting part of the night listening to totally tripped out music."